Self-contact in a buckled elastica: A scale-invariant contact condition

 As mentioned previously, we refer to this mother curve as the \emph{critical contact curve}.
 It also happens to be the only mother curve that contains points of contact (i.e., points that satisfy \eqref{eq:contact_condition}), but does not self-intersect.
 Based on this observation, we propose that any inflectional solution of the Euler elastica, regardless of the boundary condition, must necessarily satisfy \eqref{eq:necessary_condition_for_contact} at the onset of contact.

 The critical mother curve is shown in Fig.~\ref{fig:contact_onset_mother_curve}, along with various segments of it corresponding to elasticae with different boundary conditions.
 We note that condition \eqref{eq:necessary_condition_for_contact} is necessary for the onset of contact in inflectional solutions, but not sufficient.
 In other words, the condition \eqref{eq:contact_condition} implies \eqref{eq:necessary_condition_for_contact} for inflectional solutions, but the converse does not hold.
-The same is confirmed by the leftmost pinned-pinned configuration below the mother curve, and one of the fixed-roller configuration above it, which share the critical value of $H/|\bn|$, but do not display self contact.
+The same is confirmed by the leftmost pinned-pinned configuration below the mother curve in Fig.~\ref{fig:contact_onset_mother_curve}, and the third fixed-roller configuration above it, which share the critical value of $H/|\bn|$, but do not display self-contact.
 While \eqref{eq:necessary_condition_for_contact} is not a sufficient condition for contact, it is a much easier criterion compared to \eqref{eq:contact_condition} for detecting the onset of contact in problems where the boundary loads are continuously varying.

 A natural follow-up question is whether there exist non-inflectional self-contacting configurations.
 While several mother curves that exhibit self-contact in the non-inflectional regime exists, they are always accompanied by points of self-intersection.
 The only exception is a segment of the mother curve corresponding to $H/|\bn| \approx 1.369$ (see Fig.~\ref{fig:elastica_non_contact}) which represents a non-inflectional elastica with self-contact and no self-intersection.